no-trbl-2-u/FCC_node-express/README.md

     * As arbitrary as the example is, it's very powerful to be able to persist data, chain small modular functions, and send the results back to the user.

 * When using dynamic URLs, make sure it is the last URL in your code to be registered or else ```"/:word"``` before "/word2" would cause word2 to be picked up by the dynamic URL and will redirect you to that path.

+* Something to note about generated HTML from the res.send method.
+I don't think it receives the styles loaded when the page is initially loaded since they are created after it is loaded.